-Remote Listening

-Click the loudspeaker icon at the top of the screen to listen to the audio program through your browser.
+Remote Listening Click the loudspeaker icon at the top of the screen to listen to the audio program through your browser.
 The 128 box to the left of the icon sets the audio monitor streaming rate.
 128kbps is default, but you can drop this to 64kbps or even 32kbps if your network connection is very slow.
 The box marked Processor, a bit more to the left, selects the source you are actually listening to.
-The processor output is the default, but you can listen to the incoming 'raw' (unprocessed) program sources without changing or interrupting the on-air program.
+The processor output is the default, but you can listen to the incoming 'raw' (unprocessed) program sources without changing or interrupting the current program.

-Remote Access

-To address your NOVIA 236 from outside your LAN (from the Internet) the unit must have a static IP address.
-If your router makes DHCP assignments for other equipment on the network, simply assign the NOVIA 236 a static IP that is outside the router's DHCP range.
+Remote Access To address your NOVIA 262 from outside your LAN (from the Internet) the unit must have a static IP address.
+If your router makes DHCP assignments for other equipment on the network, simply assign the NOVIA 262 a static IP that is outside the router's DHCP range.
 Use the router's Help utility with this.
 You also need to open a specific port on the network router.
-From the router's Port Forwarding utility, you will be able to enter your static IP address for the NOVIA 236, followed by a colon and a port number.
+From the router's Port Forwarding utility, you will be able to enter your static IP address for the NOVIA 262, followed by a colon and a port number.
 The port number may be any number in the range indicated by the router.
-If your Internet Service Provider (ISP) assigns you a static IP address, then it is a simple matter to address the NOVIA 236 from anywhere.
+If your Internet Service Provider (ISP) assigns you a static IP address, then it is a simple matter to address the NOVIA 262 from anywhere.
 Just type the IP address and port number into your browser as shown here.

-But if your ISP issues you a dynamic IP, which is most often the case, then you must utilize the services of an IPforwarding provider.
+But if your ISP issues

-Dynamic DNS

-It would be impossible to address equipment behind a dynamic IP address if it were not for IP-forwarding providers available on the Internet.
-Their service, either free or at a very modest charge, allows the NOVIA 236 to keep that provider apprised of its reassigned IP address each time your ISP reassigns it.
+you a dynamic IP, which is most often the case, then you must utilize the services of an IP-forwarding provider.
+Dynamic DNS It would be impossible to address equipment behind a dynamic IP address if it were not for IP-forwarding providers available on the Internet.
+Their service, either free or at a very modest charge, allows the NOVIA 262 to keep that provider apprised of its reassigned IP address each time your ISP reassigns it.
 The IP-forwarding provider intercepts data attempting to connect with your unit and converts the IP address to the updated one.

 There are three popular forwarding service providers.
 You may find that their basic forwarding service (all you really need) is free of charge, but advanced features may command a nominal annual fee.
 All services require registration on the appropriate Website.
 From the Main Menu, navigate to Setup/Network/Dynamic DNS.
 Disabled is the default Mode: selection, but here you may choose among the three popular providers.
 Write down these provider names and do an Internet inquiry for each to learn more about their services and to register with whichever one seems best suited to your needs.
-The DNS provider will issue you a Hostname, Username and
+The DNS provider will issue you a Hostname, Username and Password.
+Enter these into each of the three fields.
+Your screen will look similar to this example when finished.